enayush/Sikkim_SIH/code/readme.md

 ---

 That's it!
-Your Sacred Sikkim app is ready to go.
+Your Monastery360 app is ready to go.